JavierTovar19/Uart-_FPGA/Chapter-10:-shift-register.md

 endmodule
 ```

-Thie shift register has been directly implemented as a process in the component itself, rather than as a separate componente (hierarchical design).
+Thie shift register has been directly implemented as a process in the component itself, rather than as a separate component (hierarchical design).

 ## Synthesis of the FPGA

-To synthesize it in the fpga we will connect the data outpus to the LEDs and the clock input to that of the iCEstick.
+To synthesize it in the FPGA we will connect the data output to the LEDs and the clock input to that of the iCEstick.

 ![Imagen 3](https://github.com/Obijuan/open-fpga-verilog-tutorial/raw/master/tutorial/ICESTICK/T10-shif-register/images/shift4-3.png)